madhubs/11-production-deployment/README.md

 *5. As a developer, I want the client application to have access to a deployed PostgreSQL database so the user data persists across application sessions.*

 - In Heroku, click on your booklist app and go to the Resources tab.
 Search for "Postgres" and provision the free version to your app.
 This will automatically populate the `DATABASE_URL` config var in the Settings tab.
 Navigate to the Settings tab to verify.
-  - While you are here, add the `CLIENT_URL` as a config var on Heroku.
 - Migrate your local database to Heroku, using the following format for your command: `heroku pg:push books_app DATABASE_URL --app <partner 1 initials>-<partner 2 initials>-booklist`
   - **If you are testing locally,** connect your client using your local database.
-  - **If you are testing the deployed backend,** connect your client to the DB using the defined `DATABSE_URL` environment variable.
+  - **If you are testing the deployed backend,** connect your client to the DB using the defined `DATABASE_URL` environment variable.
   - _Note: Unless the local database is pushed to Heroku again, these databases will not be in sync from this point on._
 - Ensure that you have an event listener set up to handle any error events on the client instance.

 *6. As a developer, I want the client to have the ability to request all resources from the database through a RESTful endpoint.*

 - Create a new endpoint at `GET /api/v1/books` which will retrieve an array of book objects from the database, limited to only the `book_id`, `title`, `author`, and `image_url`.
+- Add functionality to client code to make AJAX call to `GET /api/v1/books` and log the results.

 *7. As a user, I want to display all of my books at once so that I can see everything in a single view.*